magomimmo/modern-cljs/doc/tutorial-04.md

 samples from the book [Modern JavaScript: Development and Design][1] by [Larry Ullman][2].
 You can download the code from the book [here][3].

-The reason I chose it as a reference is because it starts smoothly, but keeps a robust approach to JS coding.
+The reason I choose it as a reference is because it starts smoothly, but keeps a robust approach to JS coding.
 I think that bringing Larry's approach from JS into ClojureScript (CLJS) could be helpful to anyone not yet fluent in CLJS.